suvrotica/SuvroTuitionBlog/src/lib/posts/Mildew.md

 <PostImage src={imageSrc3} alt="piss" />
 <br>
 The frog that pissed a day or two back,<br>
-Muddied this cadaveric carnivalesque city.<br>
+Flooded this cadaveric carnivalesque city.<br>
 Mud's here mud's there I'm pissing everywhere,<br>
 Some of the mud suspiciously shitty.<br>
 <br>